Ian12467/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 2-path is a script that adds an action to PATH

 File 3-paths is a script counts the number of directories in the PATH

+File 4-global_variables is a script that lists environment variables.

+File 5-local_variables is a script that lists all local variables and environment variables, and functions.